latamkeys-community/resources/design/pcb/README.md

 # PCB Resources

-PCB design resources for the community.
-If you have a resource that you would like to share, please submit a pull request.
-Please follow the [contributing guidelines](../CONTRIBUTING.md) when submitting a pull request.
+This repository contains PCB design resources for the mechanical keyboard community.
+If you have a resource you would like to share, please submit a pull request following the guidelines outlined in [CONTRIBUTING.md](../CONTRIBUTING.md).

-### FAQ about PCB design
+### PCB Design FAQs

 #### What is a keyboard PCB?

-A PCB is a printed circuit board.
-It is a board that contains the electronic components of a keyboard.
-The PCB is the main component of a keyboard.
-It contains the microcontroller, the diodes, the switches, and the LEDs.
-The PCB is the part of the keyboard that is responsible for the behavior of the keyboard.
+A PCB, or printed circuit board, is the main component of a keyboard.
+It contains the microcontroller, diodes, switches, and LEDs that control the behavior and functionality of the keyboard.

-#### What is a Hotswap PCB?
+#### What is a hotswap PCB?

-A hotswap PCB is a PCB that allows you to swap switches without soldering.
-Hotswap PCBs are usually used in custom keyboards and are usually more expensive than soldered PCBs because they contain more components.
+A hotswap PCB is a type of PCB that allows users to easily swap out switches without the need for soldering.
+These PCBs are commonly used in custom keyboards and tend to be more expensive than soldered PCBs due to the additional components they contain.

 #### What is a soldered PCB?

-A soldered PCB is a PCB that requires soldering to install switches.
-Soldered PCBs are usually used in pre-built keyboards and are usually cheaper.
-Soldered PCBs are usually more reliable than hotswap PCBs because they contain fewer components and are less likely to fail, they are also easier to repair.
+A soldered PCB is a type of PCB that requires soldering in order to install switches.
+These PCBs are often used in pre-built keyboards and tend to be more cost-effective due to the fewer components they contain.
+Soldered PCBs are also generally more reliable and easier to repair compared to hotswap PCBs.

-### Kicad resources
+### Kicad Resources

-[Kicad](https://kicad.org) is an open source software for PCB design.
-It is widely used in the community.
-Kicad is available for Windows, macOS, and Linux.
+[Kicad](https://kicad.org) is an open-source software for PCB design that is widely used in the mechanical keyboard community.
+It is available for Windows, macOS, and Linux.

-### How to download Kicad
+### How to Download Kicad

-Kicad can be downloaded from the [Kicad website](https://kicad.org/download/).
+Kicad can be downloaded from the official [Kicad website](https://kicad.org/download/).